Probabilistic numerics

 As well as offering an enriched reinterpretation of classical methods, the PN approach has several concrete practical points of value.
 The probabilistic interpretation of computation

-• allows to build customized methods for specific problems with bespoke priors
+- allows building customized methods for specific problems with bespoke priors

-and finally it offers a principled approach of including numerical error in the propagation of uncertainty through chains of computations.
+and finally it offers a principled approach to including numerical error in the propagation of uncertainty through chains of computations.

 1 Integration